Doha26/MetFlix/README.md

  ## Improvements (IN PROGRESS)
 - [ ] Writing fully configurable and advanced video player with
 - [ ] Fetch more items on scroll
+- [ ] Build for Web using React-native-web

 ##  Screen (Home)
 ![App-demo](./src/screenshots/home_ios.png)